molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

 The script below demonstrates how to retrieve basic properties of pharmacophore features.
 The function ``print_pharmacophore_properties()`` outputs all (available) properties of the features stored in the given feature container.
-Predefined properties are the feature type, geometry, tolerance, weight, and hydrophobicity.
+Built-in feature properties are feature type, geometry, tolerance, weight, and hydrophobicity.

 .. code-block:: python